Appearance

 - The compiled output is fully native.
 Rozie emits signals, standalone components, modern block syntax, and

-inject(DestroyRef)— the exact Angular Angular shops are trying to migrate to from older patterns.
-Rozie isn't a parallel runtime; it's the Angular you'd write if you had perfect taste. - Strict-templates clean.
+inject(DestroyRef)— the exact Angular that Angular shops are migrating to from older patterns.
+There is no parallel runtime in the output. - Strict-templates clean.
 The compiler's output passes

 ngc --strictTemplatesfor every reference example.
 Type-safety doesn't degrade.